mudigosa/Finding-Donors-for-CharityML/README.md

 You will also need to have software installed to run and execute an iPython Notebook

-We recommend students install Anaconda, a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
+Installed Anaconda, a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Code

 The main code for this project is located in the finding_donors.ipynb notebook file.
 Additional supporting code for visualizing the necessary graphs can be found in visuals.py.
 Additionally, the Report.html file contains a snapshot of the main code in the jupyter notebook with all code cells executed.